TracySu/TREikonCrawl/README.md

 6. auto check and fill missing dates
 7. auto check unretrived data and retry 3 times
 8. auto save every 5 mins
+9. logging status is visible as the program runs

 The script includes following three files, which are: